EduID-Mobile/Architecture-and-Requirements/eduid_app_request_tokens.md

 ## Signature

-The signature MUST verify agains the stored key for the provided key id.
+The signature MUST verify against the stored key for the provided key id.

 ## References